 TRACK: Las Vegas Motor Speedway (1.5 mile oval) DISTANCE: 267 Laps – STAGE 1: 80 Laps, Stage 2: 80 Laps, FINAL STAGE 107 LAPS, 400.5 Miles)

-This will be the 27th time the Cup Series has visited the Las Vegas Motor Speedway.
-24 of those would have come in March as the sport added a playoff race there in 2018.
-But, Vegas has become a track that has produced a ton of lead changes lately with the last three featuring at least 20 including four of the last five overall.
+This will be the 29th time the Cup Series has visited the Las Vegas Motor Speedway.
+25 of those would have come in March as the sport added a playoff race there in 2018.
+But, Vegas has become a track that has produced a ton of lead changes lately with the last five featuring at least 20 including six of the last seven overall.

-Ford has been the most dominant team on the 1.5-mile track with 13 wins in 26 tries.
-They’ve won four of the last six.
+Ford has been the most dominant team on the 1.5-mile track with 13 wins in 28 tries but were shutout a year ago.

-Over the past four NASCAR Cup Series seasons, the spring race at the Las Vegas Motor Speedway has been a precursor to how the rest of the campaign will go.
+Over the past five NASCAR Cup Series seasons, the spring race at the Las Vegas Motor Speedway has been a precursor to how the rest of the campaign will go.

 In 2017, Martin Truex Jr. led 150 of the 267 laps in the Cup race en route to a dominating victory.
 He’d go on to win seven more times that season including the championship as well.